vmware/nsx-powerops/README.md

 ## Releases & Major Branches
 Current version: Supports NSX-T 3.x API (December 2020)

+## PowerOps-UI Pre-Requisistes
+PowerOps-UI is a containerised application and requires a platform to run on.
+You may typically see this is an installation of docker
+In order to run PowerOps-UI, download and install docker desktop on the machine you wish to run PowerOps from.
+Alternatively you can run PowerOps from an enterprise container platform like Kubernetes.

 ## PowerOps Docker install
 Powerops UI is a Web app application.
 It need a small web server for hosting, and use also a small API proxy python script on this server, to relay API calls from the web browser to NSX-T Manager.